KierenPH/KierenPH/README.md

 #### Complete Projects:
 Alexa Fruit Machine - An alexa skill that operates like a slot machine with an online synced leaderboard accessable by the skill!
 #### WIP Projects:
-Ascella - An all in one discord bot coded in JS in a team, come check us out at https://ascella.dev(Site is WIP)

-Python Casino - A GUI casino written in Python using the pygame library.
+Ascella - An all in one discord bot coded in JS in a team, come check us out at https://ascella.dev (Site is WIP) \n Python Casino - A GUI casino written in Python using the pygame library

 Is there anything else you think I should work on?
 Let me know by email at hello@kieren.uk!